greenwyrt/plover2CAT/docs/reference/menu.md

 ## Descriptions

+*italics* represent sub-menus

 ### The File menu

 This menu contains items related to transcript file management, import and export.

 - New: Creates a timestamped folder named `transcript-YYYY-MM-DDTHHMMSS` and sets up the editor for writing.
 - Open...: Load a previously created `transcript-YYYY-MM-DDTHHMMSS` by Plover2CAT by selecting the `*.config` file in the project folder.
+- *Recent Files*: sub-menu containing recently loaded transcripts.
 - Import RTF/CRE: Import a RTF/CRE transcript file from other CAT software.
 See [Supported RTF/CRE features](rtf_support.md) for details.
 - Save: Saves the transcript data.
 - Save Transcript Data at ...: Save the transcript JSON in another location.
-- Export As: This submenu lists the different export formats available for export.
+- *Export As*: This submenu lists the different export formats available for export.
 For details of each file type, see [export formats](export.md)
 - Open Transcript Folder: Open the folder where the transcript is located using the file explorer.
-- Close: Closes the transcript.
+- Close: Close the transcript.
-- Quit: Quits Plover2CAT.
+- Quit: Quit Plover2CAT.

 ### The Edit Menu

-- Find/Replace Pane: Shows the "Find and Replace" pane if visible.
+- Find/Replace Pane: Shows Find and Replace pane if hidden.
-- Undo: Undo one action ie merge, cut if available.
+- Undo: Undo previous action.
-- Redo: Redo the undone action if available.
+- Redo: Redo undone action if available.
 - Copy: Copy text (and underlying steno) from paragraph.
 - Cut: Cut text (and underlying steno) from paragraph.
 - Paste: Paste text (and underlying steno) into paragraph.
-- Normal Copy: Copies text only.
+- Normal Copy: Copy the text only for use in other applications.
 - Jump to Paragraph...: Activates a dialog window to select a paragraph to nagivate to.
-- Insert Normal Text: Activates a dialog window to insert normal text
-- Reset Paragraph: Removes all paragraph text and steno data.
+- Reset Paragraph: Removes all paragraph text and steno data from paragraph.
 Used as the last option when text and steno data go out of sync.

 ### The Steno Actions Menu

 This menu is for steno-related menu items.

-- Merge Paragraphs: Merges two paragraphs together.
+- Merge Paragraphs: Merge two paragraphs by selecting across two paragraphs, or place cursor in second of paragraphs to merge.
-- Split Paragraphs: Splits one paragraph into two.
+- Split Paragraphs: Split paragraph by placing cursor at position to split.
-- Autocompletion: Start up autocompletion.
+- Autocompletion: Toggle to enable autocompletion in editor.
 Requires a `wordlist.json` in a `sources/` dictionary.
-- Add Autocompletion Term: Activates dialog window to add autocompletion candidate and steno.
+- Add Autocompletion Term: Activates dialog to add candidate text and steno for autocompletion.
-- Retroactive Define: Define an outline after writing it.
+- Retroactive Define: Set new translation for strokes under selected text, replaces all occurrences of text.
 - Define Last: Define last preceding untranslate before cursor.
 - Delete Last Untrans: Find last preceding untranslate, if exists, and delete.
 - Lock Cursor at End: If checked, the cursor will be placed at end during writing, and all text is "appended" to end of document.
 - Capture All Steno Input: If checked, all writing through Plover will be tracked, and text emitted into editor, regardless of whether editor window is in focus.
 By default, no writing to editor when window is not in focus.
 - Translate Tape: Activates file dialog selector for tapes files to translate using the present dictionary stack in Plover.

+## The Insert Menu

+- Insert Image: Activates a file selector to select image to insert
+- Insert Normal Text: Activates a dialog window to insert normal text
+- *Insert Field*: sub-menu for defined fields to insert
+- *Index Entry*: sub-menu for quick insert of index entries
+- Edit Fields: Activates dialog to create and edit field variables
+- Edit Indices: Activates dialog to create and manage indexes and index entries

 ### The Audiovisual Menu